 Broad range of topics and resources | Not all exhibits are interactive |

-Great for visual and interactive learners | Some features require strong internet access |
+Strong focus on Indigenous histories, reconciliation, and collaborative exhibition development | Some features require strong internet access |

 Offers tools for both beginners and experts |